triton-inference-server/model_navigator/examples/12_optimize_torch_linear_model_with_custom_args/README.md

 # Optimize Torch linear model with custom arguments for conversion

-In this example we show how to use custom_args to pass additional arguments for model export and conversion.
-We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
-To run the example simply run the `optimize.py` script:
+In this example, we show how to use `custom_args` to pass additional arguments for model export and conversion.
+We recommend running this example in NVIDIA NGC [PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+To run the example, simply run the `optimize.py` script:

 ```bash
 ./optimize.py